sirfonzie/INF2004_LAB1/README.md

 ## **DOWNLOADING FIRMWARE INTO THE PICO**

-Depending on your preferences and requirements, several methods exist to upload firmware onto a Raspberry Pi Pico microcontroller board.
+Depending on your preferences and requirements, several methods are available to upload firmware to a Raspberry Pi Pico microcontroller board.
 Here is a brief overview of two of the most common methods:

 1. **Drag and Drop (Mass Storage Device):**
    - The Raspberry Pi Pico has a built-in feature that makes it appear as a mass storage device when connected to a computer via USB.